Nadia-Usalko/Training-Dashboard-Project_Google-Sheets/README.md

 ## Trainings Analysis

 The following analysis summarizes syntheric data to define trends as well as improvement opportunities of a company that is organizing training for its different departments in 3 regional brunches.

+Training managers regionally have their data updated on individual tabs by month.
+Dashboard is linked to every tab to summarize data.
+2023 Progress tab shows charts with the identified trends.

 It is important for Stakeholders to see the impact of trainings on the team performace and success of the company.
-Gaps can be identified e.g. if the sales targets are not achieved.
+Gaps can be identified e.g. if the sales targets are not achieved or staff is receiving negative feedback about workplace communication.
+This kind of analysis is useful for training department to define strategy for the next year.

 You can view full Dashboard in this file [Training Dashboard - Data Analysis Project](https://docs.google.com/spreadsheets/d/1hB2IlPsWakMQRt9yI2nOa4NVjYeuzaEx01vgxVx0duY/edit?gid=376724131#gid=376724131)